Jenny3094/Jenny3094/README.md

 - 👋 Hi, I’m @Jenny3094
-- 👀 I’m interested in HTML,CSS, JavaScript, Angular,React,Python etc
+- 👀 I’m interested in JavaScript,APIs, Algorithms,React,Python etc
-- 🌱 I’m currently learning CSS...
+- 🌱 I’m currently learning Git and JavaScript
-- 💞️ I’m looking to collaborate on webpage designs
+- 💞️ I’m looking to collaborate on challenging projects.
 - 📫 How to reach me is through my email address which is chinazor.akah@gmail.com

 <!---